 Here’s what you need:

-– Seed sprouting lid for the mason jar ( This – http://amzn.to/157bUeg is the one I use.)
+– Seed sprouting lid for the mason jar (This Sprouting Jar Strainer Lid is the one I use.)

 Here’s what you do:

-– Pour into your mason jar, put your lid on and rinse twice.
+– Pour the sprouts into your mason jar, put your lid on and rinse twice.

-– Place jar on its side, on your kitchen counter but out of direct sunlight.
+– Place the jar on its side, on your kitchen counter but out of direct sunlight.

 – Rinse the seeds/sprouts 2-3 times per day being careful not to leave any standing water in the jar.

-– When your jar is full, place it on the windowsill for a few hours to let the sprouts gains some extra color.
+– When your jar is full, place it on the windowsill for a few hours to let the sprouts gain some extra color.

 – Store in your fridge and continue to rinse 2-3 times a day.
 Sprouts will keep for about a week.

 Sprouts are very nutritious.
-You can sprout a variety of different seeds and each has it own nutrition make up.
+You can sprout a variety of different seeds and each has its own nutrition make up.